-- 3.10.1 Exitways shall not be used for: - a) Any storage of goods, solid waste or solid waste containers, or - b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles, or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) DELIBERATELY LEFT BLANK - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway, and - iii) can include, but are not limited to, a reception counter, sweet stall and toilet facilities.
+- 3.10.1 Exitways shall not be used for: - a) Any storage of goods, solid waste or solid waste containers, or - b) Entry points to solid waste chutes, or - c) The location of furniture or other combustibles, or - d) Storage of cloaks or linen, or - e) A cleaner's cupboard not fire separated from the exitway, or - f) The location of an electrical switchboard or similar, or - g) Any activity (other than as permitted by Paragraph 3.10.2). - 3.10.2 Some activities are permitted in an exitway if: - a) An alternative escape route is available from all firecells served by the safe path in which the activities occur, and - b) DELIBERATELY LEFT BLANK - c) The escape route is not impeded by the activity or the occupants involved in that activity, and - d) Those activities: - i) are visible to users of the exitway, except in the case of sanitary fixtures - ii) exist only to provide support functions to the activities of the risk group served by the exitway - iii) occupy a total floor area of not more than 6.0 m.